Yodo1Games/MAS-Documents/markdowns/test-devices&mode.md

 ### 3.Enter Name and Device ID(IDFA for iOS or GAID for Android)
 ![](./../resource/test-devices&mode-3.png)
 If you are not sure how to fill in IDFA/GAID please refer [here](test-idfa&gaid.md).
-TODO

 ### 4.Once you've successfully added a test device, you will see it on the under list and the Test Mode will set to ON status by default.
 ![](./../resource/test-devices&mode-4.png)